4 min read

 Golf

-One of the newest teetotal-friendly activities to emerge on the Newcastle scene is definitely a night of crazy golf!
-The perfect mix of activity and hilariousness, adventure golf is a night-out with a difference and will have your competitive edge completely racing.
-Choose between the intergalactic Mr Mulligan's Space Golf by The Gate and the hugely popular (and equally wacky) Ghetto Golf in Hoult's Yard
+The perfect mix of activity and hilariousness, adventure golf is a night out with a difference and will have your competitive edge completely racing.
+Choose between the intergalactic Mr Mulligan's Space Golf by The Gate and the hugely popular (and equally wacky) Golf Fang in Hoult's Yard near Byker.

 Restaurants

-A personal favourite time of year for me is definitely NE1 Newcastle Restaurant Week where we see our culinary favourites offer ridiculously discounted deals for the whole month of January and August.
-This time of year is the perfect opportunity to get your teeth into the new cuisines and independent restaurants Newcastle has to offer without breaking the bank.
+A favourite time of year for me is definitely NE1 Newcastle Restaurant Week where culinary favourites offer ridiculously discounted deals throughout the months of January and August.
+This is the perfect opportunity to get your teeth into the new cuisines and independent restaurants Newcastle has to offer without breaking the bank.

 Days Out-1

 The adventure in Newcastle doesn't just stop at the city...
 A short ride on the Metro can open up a whole list of possibilities for a fun day out.
-A personal favourite is the stunning coastal spot Tynemouth.
-Plan a trip to visit their Aquarium, their famous Riley's Fish Shack restaurant or just spend the day enjoying the brisk North Sea breeze and feel the sand between your toes!
+A personal favourite is the stunning coastal spot of Tynemouth.
+Plan a trip to visit the Aquarium, Riley's Fish Shack restaurant or just spend the day enjoying the brisk North Sea breeze and feel the sand between your toes!

-Or if you fancy going further afield, Newcastle also has excellent links to surrounding cities in the UK.
-Why not buy a day train ticket to Edinburgh from £10.80 (maybe even cheaper with a rail-card) or take the bus into Durham city to wander down the ancient cobbled streets and discover their beautiful Cathedral.
+If you fancy going further afield, Newcastle also has excellent links to surrounding cities in the UK.
+Why not let the train take the strain and buy a cheap day ticket to Edinburgh or take the bus into Durham city to wander down the ancient cobbled streets and explore the beautiful Cathedral.
 Newcastle may be small in size but it's location has huge potential!

 Shopping